Longueil Sainte Marie – Team Sprint – May 28th, 2017

 I had heard leading up to the competition that one of my teammates was the best swimmer on the PSC team and used to train with Laure Manadou.
 The reason she did not go with a faster team was because he was not able to run.
 On the ride over I was told to not worry, because Floriane would push us if we got tired.
 I said you mean she will be moral support?
 They said no, she will literally push your legs to help you forward.

 The swim looked like a heart with two loops.
-Out straight, left around the 1st buoy, left around the 2nd and back.
+One out to the and back.
 Next was what they called an ‘australo-picardie’ exit.
 There was a buoy to walk around at the edge of the water, all the while keeping feet submerged, and off again for the other loop in the same format.

 I started keeping up with the group and around the first buoy I saw they were pulling ahead.
 And then…..I felt a hand around my leg and whoosh.
 Just like pushing off the wall at the edge of the pool.
 Sudden flight.
 Floriane stayed with me the entire race which kept me within 20m of the other three by pushing me every once in a while.
-(Note she was not even wearing a wet suit.)
 This also meant that I was obliged to swim crawl for the distance, as if I swam breast stroke she could not help me.
-This was the first time I have ever done a full crawl swim at an event.
+This was the first time I have ever done a full crawl.
 I think knowing she was there calmed me down as well because at times I would intentionally try 2-stroke breathing thinking it would be easier and gradually become aware I had fallen naturally back into 3-stroke breathing.
 We finished in 16 minutes which was about 8 minutes under my usual speed =)

 In a team event you must move through transition together so when Floriane and I arrived at the edge of the lake the others were still there.

-For the 1st time this career, during only about 30m distance to transition, I did a flawless removal of my wet suit even over my watch.
+For the 1st time, during only about 30m distance to transition, I did a flawless removal of my wet suit even over my watch.
 I surprised myself.
 I kept in mind something Sylvain had told me which was to get it off my arms fast while the suit was still full of water.
 At Choisy I had both arms still stuck while running since it didn’t go well.
-I left my cap on with goggles on my head and ripped the arms right off.
+I left on my cap with goggles on my head and ripped the arms right off.

 The four ladies were ready fairly quickly and we had to wait for the gentleman just at the exit of park because we had to leave intact.
 So 10 minutes later…..kidding.